 However, if bitterness is an issue for you, there are two ways you can change your coffee beans; Choose a lighter roast level or a type of bean that has more ‘bright’ taste notes on it.

 A lighter roast does two things; 1.
 Lighter roasted beans are less porous and therefore harder to extract.
 This will reduce bitterness in itself.
 2. Lighter roasts have more sour/fruity notes and fewer bitter notes.

 Another thing you can do is to pay attention to the tasting words on the packaging.
-Usually people look at those words and don’t recognize any of those words in the taste of the coffee once they brew it.
+Usually, people look at those words and don’t recognize any of those words in the taste of the coffee once they brew it.

 Forget the literal taste of those descriptors.
 Look at them to get an idea of the overall experience.
-If you see things like; fruity, citrus, lemon, grapefruit, floral, apple, that implies a fruity acidity which usually means less bitterness.
-Avoid words like; caramel, black tea, nutty, honey, chocolate, syrup, etc. those are ‘darker’ tastes which usually imply bitterness although they are also related to sweetness.
+If you see things like; fruity, citrus, lemon, grapefruit, floral, and apple, that implies a fruity acidity which usually means less bitterness.
+Avoid words like; caramel, black tea, nutty, honey, chocolate, syrup, etc. Those are ‘darker’ tastes which usually imply bitterness although they are also related to sweetness.

-Also, use high quality beans.
-Higher quality beans will have a more pleasant, subdued bitterness instead of harsh bitterness.
+Also, use high-quality beans.
+Higher-quality beans will have a more pleasant, subdued bitterness instead of harsh bitterness.

 3. Brew Fresh